alzahraaelsallakh/Infotainment-System-Yocto/README.md

 **Issue 2:** Although network setup, the RPI doesn't connect automatically to wifi after deploying image
 **Workaround:**  I need to connect my RPI to HDMI and connect to my wifi manually only for the first time.
 HDMI is the best choice so far

-**Issue 3:** Bluetooth configurations enables bluetooth connections and parinig with any device, but it seems that the bluetooth driver has a bug which fails in attaching serial to bluez stack and leads to block the audio streaming via bluetooth
+**Issue 3:** Bluetooth configurations enable Bluetooth connections and pairing with any device, but it seems that the bluetooth driver has a bug that fails in attaching serial to bluez stack and leads to block the audio streaming via Bluetooth

 **Issue 4:** The halt function in core-image-sato has a bug, where any restart/shutdown/reboot operation interrupts the image every time
-**Workaround:** Cut the power off temporarly each time
+**Workaround:** Cut the power off temporarily each time

 **Issue 5:** Date and time cannot be set by default in core-image-sato